February 16, 2021

 - British Film Commission: Working Safely During COVID-19 in Film and High-end TV Drama Production

-- Wash your hands wash frequently;
+- Wash your hands or use alcohol-based hand sanitizer frequently;